 Muhammad's statement referred to two different persons named Tony -- "Tony" James Stroman, the driver of the car in which the defendants traveled to and from the scene of the shooting, and "Tony" Antonio Marks (appellant), to whose house Muhammad went after the shooting.
 The distinction between these two "Tonys" was made clear to the jury after the statement was read.
 Muhammad's statement did not mention or describe any participant in the shootings other than himself and the driver of the car, "Tony" Stroman.
-No implication was made that the "Tony" who lived on Gaylord Street -- appellant Marks -- participated in the shooting.
-In fact, Muhammad's statement, on its face, seems to suggest that while Muhammad was shooting at the Littles brothers, Marks was at his home in Maryland.
-Muhammad's statement was therefore not incriminating on its face.
+No implication was made that the "Tony" who lived on Gaylord Street -- appellant Marks -participated the shooting. in Muhammad's statement, on its face, seems to suggest that while Muhammad was shooting at the Littles brothers, Marks was at his home in Muhammad's Maryland. statement therefore not incriminating on its face.
 It probably became incriminating when it was linked to other evidence presented at trial, but under established precedent from the Supreme Court and this court, such linkage does not violate the Confrontation Clause.
-Richardson, 481 U.S. at 208-209; Grav, 523 U.S. at 195-196; Plater, 745 A.2d at 960-961 & n.11.
+Richardson, 481 U.S. at 208-209; Gray, 523 U.S. at 195-196; Plater, 745 A.2d at 960-961 & n.11.